aekespong/Basic-SQLModel-and-FastAPI-example/README.md

     raise HTTPException(status_code=404, detail="Team not found")
   return team
 ```
-The code for retrieving the whole structure of Teams and Heroes is achieved with only one line of code:
+Note that retrieving the whole hierarchical structure of Teams and Heroes is achieved with only one line of code:

 `team = session.get(Team, team_id)`

-It is all thanks to the Relationships defined as:
+Relationships() is used to achieve this and they are defined as:
 ```
 class Team(TeamBase, table=True):
   id: Optional[int] = Field(default=None, primary_key=True)